jundalisay/spblist/content/en/material/principles/intro/chapter-02.md

-The universe is a reality that is made up of 5 Layers that are completely integrated.
+The universe is a reality that is made up of waves that can be neatly integrated and categorized into 5 Layers.

 An analogy is a Photoshop image which is made up layers that are on top of each other.